microservices-api/kubernetes-microprofile-lab/README.md

 * Install [kubectl](https://github.com/openshift/origin/releases/download/v3.11.0/openshift-origin-client-tools-v3.11.0-0cbc58b-linux-64bit.tar.gz)
 * Install [oc](https://github.com/openshift/origin/releases/download/v3.11.0/openshift-origin-client-tools-v3.11.0-0cbc58b-linux-64bit.tar.gz)

-## What is OKD?
+## What is **OKD**?

 From [okd.io](https://www.okd.io):
 >OKD is a distribution of Kubernetes optimized for continuous application development and multi-tenant deployment.
 OKD adds developer and operations-centric tools on top of Kubernetes to enable rapid application development, easy deployment and scaling, and long-term lifecycle maintenance for small and large teams.
 OKD is the upstream Kubernetes distribution embedded in Red Hat OpenShift.
 OKD embeds Kubernetes and extends it with security and other integrated concepts.
 OKD is also referred to as Origin in github and in the documentation.
 An OKD release corresponds to the Kubernetes distribution - for example, OKD 1.10 includes Kubernetes 1.10.
 If you are looking for enterprise-level support, or information on partner certification, Red Hat also offers Red Hat OpenShift Container Platform.

-## What are Operators?
+## What are **Operators**?

 From [Red Hat](https://www.redhat.com/en/blog/introducing-operator-framework-building-apps-kubernetes):
 > An Operator is a method of packaging, deploying and managing a Kubernetes application.
 A Kubernetes application is an application that is both deployed on Kubernetes and managed using the Kubernetes APIs and kubectl tooling.
 To be able to make the most of Kubernetes, you need a set of cohesive APIs to extend in order to service and manage your applications that run on Kubernetes.
 You can think of Operators as the runtime that manages this type of application on Kubernetes.

+## What are **Helm charts**?

+Helm is a package manager for Kubernetes (analogous to `yum` and `apt`).
+You can use it for managing Kubernetes charts (analogous to `debs` and `rpms`), which are packages of pre-configured Kubernetes resources.
+Instead of running a bunch of commands or maintaining multiple configuration files to create Kubernetes resources, Helm packages all the resources required to successfully run a service or multiple dependent services in one chart.

 # Deploying a MicroProfile application in an OKD cluster

-This lab will walk you through the deployment of our sample MicroProfile Application into an OKD cluster.
+This lab will walk you through the deployment of our sample MicroProfile application into an OKD cluster.
 You'll build a MicroProfile application and package it inside a Open Liberty Docker container.
-You will then utilize an operator that deploys an Open Liberty container to OKD, with the appropriate service setup, while also deploying and configuring a CouchDB operator that stands up the a database that holds data for this microservice.
+You will then utilize an operator that deploys an Open Liberty container to OKD, with the appropriate service setup, while also deploying and configuring a CouchDB Helm chart that stands up the a database that holds data for this microservice.

 ## Setting up the cluster

-To install OKD on RHEL or CentOS, follow instructions describe [here](https://github.com/gshipley/installcentos#installation).
-Ensure SELinux is set to _permissive_.
+To setup a VM in vLaunch and install OKD, see [instructions here](https://apps.na.collabserv.com/wikis/home?lang=en-us#!/wiki/Wfe97e7c353a2_4510_8471_7148220c0bec/page/Setting%20up%20a%20vLaunch%20System%20for%20Red%20Hat%20OpenShift%20Lab).
+If you do not have access to IBM's vLaunch, follow [instructions here](https://github.com/gshipley/installcentos).

 ## Part 1A: Build the application and Docker container